KOSTA51/np-playtime/README.md

 # np-playtime
-<b>A simple FiveM script that tracks the playtime of each player and saves it in config.
+<b>A simple FiveM script that tracks the playtime of each player and saves it in file.
 (Standalone)</b>

 I'll appreciate it if you will give me a star in this repo. ⭐⭐⭐